-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

 When transmitting Form H1200, Application for Assistance – Your Texas Benefits, or Form H1200-EZ, Application for Assistance – Aged and Disabled, to Medicaid for the Elderly and People with Disabilities (MEPD), Program Support Unit (PSU) staff fax Form H1200 or Form H1200-EZ to MEPD.
-The Texas Health and Human Services Commission (HHSC) retains the original Form H1200 or Form H1200-EZ with the applicant's valid signature in the case record.
+Texas Health and Human Services Commission (HHSC) staff retain the original Form H1200 or Form H1200-EZ with the applicant's valid signature in the case record.
 The original form must be kept for three years after the case is denied or closed.
 Staff must also retain a copy of the successful fax transmittal confirmation in the case record.

 If HHSC staff are co-housed with MEPD, the original Form H1200 or Form H1200-EZ is hand-delivered to the MEPD specialist and HHSC staff retain a copy of the form in the case record.
-If unusual circumstances exist in which the original must be mailed to the MEPD specialist after faxing, staff must mark "DUPLICATE" on the top of the form and retain a copy of the form in the case record.
+If unusual circumstances exist in which the original must be mailed to the MEPD specialist after faxing, HHSC staff must mark "DUPLICATE" on the top of the form and retain a copy of the form in the case record.
 Scanning Form H1200 or Form H1200-EZ and sending by electronic mail is prohibited.

 3114 Applicants with Medicaid Eligibility